Krakkerz/Optimaxx-Backend/SPRINT.md

   - dummy data
   - test
 - Malthe
+    - Continous frontend work.
+Working on implementing how we show each showing.
+    - Did some minor work on backend to fit the responses to frontend.

 ## Sprint #3 (W20 2022)
 we will try to finish the implementation of the movie overview and reservation